andymcmillan/andymcmillan/index.md

 # Hi, my name is Andy.

-I'm the co-founder of [XOXO](https://xoxofest.com), an experimental festival for independent artists who live and work online.
-I also produce events for clients through my studio, [Regular](http://regular.events).
+I’m the co-founder of [XOXO](https://xoxofest.com/), an experimental festival for independent artists who live and work online.
+I also produce events for clients through my studio, [Regular](https://regular.events/).

-I’m also the proprietor of [Suckerpunch](https://suckerpunch.bar), a zero-proof bar and retail store in Portland, Oregon.
+I’m also the owner of [Suckerpunch](https://suckerpunch.bar/), a zero-proof cocktail bar in Portland, Oregon.

+Previously, I produced [Build](https://buildconf.com/), a festival for designers who work on the internet, and published [The Manual](https://alwaysreadthemanual.com/), a journal for designers who work on the internet.

-You can follow me on [Twitter](https://twitter.com/andymcmillan), [Instagram](https://instagram.com/goodonpaper), and [Letterboxd](https://letterboxd.com/andymcmillan).
+You can follow me on [Twitter](https://twitter.com/andymcmillan), [Instagram](https://www.instagram.com/goodonpaper/), and [Letterboxd](https://letterboxd.com/andymcmillan/).

 Want to get in touch?
 You can [send me an email](mailto:hi@andymcmillan.com).